-Sizdah Be-dar is one of the Nowruz celebrations and it is celebrated on the 13th day of Farvardin (the first month of Iranian calendar).
+Sizdah Be-dar is one of the Nowruz celebrations.
+It is celebrated on the 13th day of Farvardin (the first month of Iranian calendar).

-It is said that the ancient Iranians after celebrating the first twelve days of the year -attributed to the twelve months of the year- celebrated 13th day of Nowruz, which is a glorious day.
-They went to plain fields and drank wine and danced together, and that’s how they officially ended Nowruz.
+Ancient Iranians celebrated 13th day of Nowruz after celebrating the first twelve days of the year (attributed to the twelve months of the year).
+Sizdah be-dar is a a glorious day.
+Iranians went to plain fields and drank wine and danced together on this day; and that’s how they officially ended Nowruz.

-In the ancient stories, we read that on the 13th of Farvardin, is the day that the God of rain won the battle against the demon of drought.
-And it is said in the ancient sources that to help the god of rain winning this battle every year, people went to the rivers and plains to pray.
-After defeating the demon, people started dancing and singing to celebrate this victory thet have brought another year of blessing for the nature.
+In the ancient stories, we read that the 13th of Farvardin, is the day that the God of rain won the battle against the demon of drought.
+To help the god of rain winning this battle, every year, people go to the rivers and plains to pray.
+After defeating the demon, people started dancing and singing to celebrate this victory.
+This victory brings another year of blessing for the nature.

 It is known that the word is attributed to the belief that people have :”We should go out on this day, because this day is malevolent (due to some stories from many years ago); so we are sending it away from ourselves“.
-In Persian sending something away is: “Dar” and as its the 13th day of the month, it is called “Sizadah Be dar“.
+In Persian sending something away is: “Dar” and as it is the 13th day of the month, they call this day: “Sizadah Be dar“.

 But when we look at the meanings of words, there is also another interpretation of the word.

-the word “Dar” can be the abbreviation form of “Dar o Dasht” (Means: Plain field) and the word “Be” means going towards something or somebody in Persian; and we can also get the meaning “Going to the plain fields and nature on the 13th day” from the combination of “Sizdah (13) + Be + Dar“.
+The word “Dar” can be the abbreviation form of “Dar o Dasht” (Means: Plain field).
+On the other hand the word “Be” means going towards something or somebody in Persian; and we can also get the meaning “Going to the plain fields and nature on the 13th day” from the combination of “Sizdah (13) + Be + Dar“.